dehlirious/php_argon2id/README.md

 - **Efficiency Across Hardware:** Matches the function's demand with the system's capabilities, ensuring optimal efficiency.
 This design choice prevents overloading less powerful machines while fully utilizing the capabilities of more robust systems.
 - **Fallback Mechanism:** Defaults to BCRYPT if the memory cost calculation suggests a value below 32MB or if Argon2id is not available, ensuring compatibility across various platforms and configurations.

+## Features
+- **Dynamic Adjustment:** Automatically scales hashing parameters based on the system's memory_limit setting.
+- **Resource Efficient:** Optimizes for both low-end and high-end systems, ensuring best use of available resources.
+- **Fallback Mechanism:** Defaults to BCRYPT for lower memory configurations or when Argon2id is not available, ensuring wide compatibility.
+- **Enhanced Security:** Offers the potential for stronger security on systems capable of supporting higher resource usage.

 ## Security Insights

 For those concerned about the capabilities of attackers, it's noteworthy that as of 2021, cracking software is generally not keeping pace with advancements in hashing algorithms.
 Particularly, there is no efficient Argon2 cracker available, making it a robust choice against less-powerful adversaries.